LEG VEIN INJECTIONS

 Other possible causes for varicose veins are race, posture, occupation, hormones such as estrogen and progesterone, primary valvular incompetence, and incompetent perforating veins.

-Asclera® (polidocanol) Injection is a prescription medicine that is used in a procedure called sclerotherapy and is administered by a healthcare provider to treat two types of veins:
+Polidocanol Injection is a prescription medicine that is used in a procedure called sclerotherapy and is administered by a doctor to treat two types of veins:

 - Uncomplicated spider veins (very small varicose veins ?
 1 mm in diameter)